aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlt-to-rtf/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLT to RTF?</h2>

+XLT is a Microsoft Excel template file format that is used to store spreadsheet templates.
+It is used to create new workbooks with predefined settings such as number formats, fonts, formulas, and other settings.
+RTF (Rich Text Format) is a document file format that is used to store formatted text and graphics.
+It is a popular format for exchanging text between different word processors and text-processing applications.
+Converting XLT to RTF allows users to open and edit the file in any word processor.

+<h2>How Aspose.Total Helps for XLT to RTF Conversion?</h2>
-For a Python developer, who is trying to add a XLT to RTF conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLT and RTF files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLT file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers to automate the conversion process of XLT to RTF.
+It is a full package of various APIs dealing different formats including XLT and RTF files.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLT file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to work with Excel files.
+It can read, write, and manipulate Excel spreadsheets in various formats such as XLS, XLSX, XLT, CSV, HTML, and PDF.
+It also provides features to convert Excel files to other formats such as HTML, PDF, and image formats.

+The Aspose.Words for Python via .NET API provides features to work with Microsoft Word documents.
+It can read, write, and manipulate Word documents in various formats such as DOC, DOCX, RTF, HTML, and PDF.
+It also provides features to convert Word documents to other formats such as HTML, PDF, and image formats.

+By using Aspose.Total for Python via .NET, developers can easily automate the conversion process of XLT to RTF.
+It provides a wide range of features to work with Excel and Word documents.
+It also provides features to convert Excel and Word documents to other formats such as HTML, PDF, and image formats.
+Thus, Aspose.Total for Python via .NET is a great choice for developers who are looking to add a XLT to RTF conversion feature within their application.

 {{% /blocks/products/pf/feature-page-summary %}}